arre-adi/Rupaywise/README.md

 - A screen where you can view short videos that provide content tailored to your goals and investment plans, and suggest bank schemes that best meet your needs and help you leverage your current financial condition and position
 - A screen that helps you add expenses manually and also sort your expenses through a drag and drop feature
 - Voice navigation to make the app inclusive and easily accesible for each and everyone

+Here is the user interface to give you a sneakpeek of the app